jonasrsv42/pisky/README.md

 # Pisky: Python Bindings for Disky

-Pisky provides Python bindings for the [Disky](https://github.com/jonasrsv42/disky) library, a high-performance Rust implementation of the Riegeli file format.
+Pisky provides Python bindings for the [Disky](https://github.com/jonasrsv42/disky) library.
 These bindings allow Python developers to efficiently read and write record-based data using the Disky format.

-## Features

-- **Single-threaded API**: Simple reader and writer classes with context manager support
-- **Multi-threaded API**: Parallel reading and writing for high throughput
-- **Zero-copy record access**: Efficient memory usage for high-performance applications
-- **Auto-sharding**: Distribute records across multiple files automatically
-- **Python-native interface**: Works with standard Python bytes and context managers
-- **Static type checking**: Full type hints with mypy support
-- **Utility functions**: Tools for working with sharded Disky files

 ## Installation